ansys/pyaedt-examples/examples/04-low_frequency/index.rst

-Low Frequency
+Low frequency
 =============

-These end-to-end examples show how you can use PyAEDT for low frequency applications.
+These end-to-end examples show how to use PyAEDT for low-frequency applications.

 .. grid:: 2